vabatista/sesame/README.md

 You can download results and models predictions from article from this [link](https://drive.google.com/file/d/1yXRPxGTwiTgDUrckkGD0mlUjDVdB-fqi/view?usp=drive_link) (205 MB) and here the file containing the [Ablation Study](https://drive.google.com/file/d/1hHQVOFatKC6b31LdPJH1bOOgrH6feQaR/view?usp=drive_link) (2MB).
 This way you can audit results and compare to your own experiments.

+## TODO

+- [ ] Make adapters to read contexts from pdf and txt
+- [ ] Create a web interface to interact with the model
+- [ ] Create a docker container to run the model